• 3800 Reservoir Road | 1st Floor Gorman | Washington, DC 20007

 How much bleeding from my nose is normal?

-The average amount of time that a patient experiences bloody or blood-tinged mucus drainage from their nostrils after this procedure is about 2 days.
+The average amount of time that a patient experiences bloody or blood-tinged mucus drainage from their nostrils after rhinoplasty is about 2 days.
 However, the range of normal is anywhere from one day to a full week.
-As long as there is not a steady flow of active bleeding from the nose, then continue to use the nasal “drip pad” provided to you at the time of surgery and the drainage will continue to slow and ultimately stop, almost always within one week.
+As long as there is not a steady flow of active bleeding from the nose, then continue to use the nasal “drip pad” provided to you at the time of rhinoplasty surgery and the drainage will continue to slow and ultimately stop, almost always within one week.

 What is the plastic I can see and/or feel inside my nose?